Chapter 3: Three Types of Knowledge for Product Managers to Seek

 A simple example from our own experience illustrates this last scenario.
 At Adobe, Ben frequently gets time-sensitive questions from sales or account teams.
 In many cases, he doesn’t know the answer to the question.
 And that’s okay!
 Rather than throw up his hands in frustration, and risk unnecessary delay or even losing a deal or customer, his knowledge of the organization is such that he invariably knows the right person, or at least the right team, to answer the question.
 Much more often than not, Ben is able to steer the request to the best possible respondent within a matter of minutes.
 It means more than merely knowing that there is a support team or a documentation team–it means knowing which member of those teams has the information we need, which members would be willing to get involved in the situation, and which members are good enough at communicating sometimes tricky answers to potentially introduce them to a customer directly.

 In another example, a Product Manager that we know set out to improve the customer experience around implementing a particular software solution.
 The engineering team with which she was most closely aligned didn’t have any available resources to work on the problem.
-But by interviewing colleagues who had a bit more organization knowledge, she learned of two engineering teams halfway around the world whose incentives and motivations happened to be perfectly aligned with what she was trying to do.
-These teams, who would have been completely invisible to someone without any organizational knowledge, turned out to a much better fit to work on the project than her own group of developers.
+But by interviewing colleagues who had a bit more organizational knowledge, she learned of two engineering teams halfway around the world whose incentives and motivations happened to be perfectly aligned with what she was trying to do.
+These teams, which would have been completely invisible to someone without any organizational knowledge, turned out to a much better fit to work on the project than her own group of developers.

 How does one obtain organizational knowledge?
 In many ways, this is the most difficult of the three types of knowledge that we will discuss, because it can simply take time.
 Not only does it require an understanding of the (often international and frequently poorly documented) organizational structure, but it also requires a sort of social graph: who works on what projects, who knows what information, etc. More subtly, it requires you to understand motivations and incentives: what does each individual (and team) want, and why?
 That can be almost impossible to learn without experience, plain and simple.
 Organizational knowledge is often a function of tenure.
 But there are some simple strategies for speeding up the process that we will suggest.